ielab/meshsuggestlib/README.md

 You can also try out our [MeSH Term Suggestion Tool](http://ielab-mesh-suggest.uqcloud.net/) Server for different Suggestion methods

+Please make sure you use http to access the Web-tool

 ## Paper for this research: